decisionpatterns/backpipe/README.md

 [![Research Software Impact](http://depsy.org/api/package/cran/backpipe/badge.svg)](http://depsy.org/package/r/backpipe)
 -->

-The *backpipe* package provides a single 'backpipe' operator (`%<%`) that allows the order of operands in a pipe statuement to be reversed.
+The *backpipe* package provides a single 'backpipe' (right-to-left) operator (`%<%`) that allows the order of operands in a pipe statuement to be reversed.
 In some situations this promotes more legible and debuggable code.

 Popular packages *magrittr* and *pipeR* do not provide a backward pipe operator.
 This package fills the void by providing a `%<%` for use with *magrittr* and